Keyword strategies are a tricky business.

 As a marketer, you MUST be paying attention to seasonal swings in your niche so that you know to increase ad spending in weeks leading up to a seasonal upturn, and wind down when interest dwindles.

-Understanding seasonal shifts is essential to making the right marketing decisions, and Google Trends can help you fully understand seasonality in your niche.
+Understanding shifts on seasonal keywords is essential to making the right marketing decisions, and Google Trends can help you fully understand seasonality in your niche.

 Follow Influencers’ Popularity